-These Toro Electric leaf blowers have a 12amp motor; the most powerful Toro has available.
-They have an airstream speed of up to 250mph; again, this is the maximum that a can have.
+These Toro blowers have a 12amp motor; the most powerful Toro has available.
+They have power of up to 250mph; again, this is the maximum that a can have.
 Both models have a controller for .
 The works for both and .

 The Toro 51619 and the Toro 51621 are 3-in-1 machines.
-They can blow leaves, vacuum leaves, and shred the leaves.
-Both have an easy release latch to switch from blower to vacuum.
+They can blow leaves, leaves, and shred the leaves.
+Both have an easy release latch to switch from to .
 They will work on wet and dry leaves, debris, and depending on the size, sticks.
-There are variable speeds with both the blow function and the vacuum function.
+There are variable speeds with both the blow function and the function.

-When looking at buying a leaf blower, you want to consider the CFM or cubic feet per minute.
+When looking at buying a , you want to consider the CFM or cubic feet per minute.
 The larger the CFM, the more suitable it is for bigger areas.
-Most homeowners with an average-sized garden will look for a leaf blower with a CFM of between 200 and 400.
+Most homeowners with an average-sized ##garden will look for a with a CFM of between 200 and 400.

 The Toro 51619 and the Toro 51621 in blow mode have a CFM of 350.
 In vacuum mode, the CFM is 410.
 This is enough to greatly reduce your cleaning time.